risgk/digital-synth-pra32-u/PRA32-U-Change-History.md

 ## Digital Synth PRA32-U Change History

 - v2.2.0 (2024-01-26):
+    - No more need to install Adafruit TinyUSB Library separately from Arduino-Pico
+- v2.2.0 (2024-01-26):
     - Use error diffusion for PWM audio output by default
     - Eliminate noise when PWM audio output is silent
     - Change the display of PRA32-U CTRL